sergeygalkin/gerrit-slack/README.md

   * Merges
   * Failed builds (sent to owner via slackbot DM)

-Also daemon add comment to JIRA ticket about patchset created.
-Review in Gerrit should have line like this `Issue: PROJ-5` where `PROJ-5` is ID in JIRA
+Also daemon add comment to JIRA ticket about patchset created and try to move ticket in ToBuild state (state ID is hardcoded) after merge.

+Review in Gerrit should have line like this `Issue: PROJ-5` where `PROJ-5` is ID in JIRA.

 Tested with Gerrit 2.14.7, Slack and cloud JIRA on March 2018